pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       will be replaced with MOF format.

     Options:
-      -R, --result-class CLASSNAME    Filter the result set by result class name.
+      --rc, --result-class CLASSNAME  Filter the result set by result class name.
                                       Subclasses of the specified class also
                                       match.
       -r, --role PROPERTYNAME         Filter the result set by source end role name.
-      -q, --include-qualifiers        When traditional operations are used, include qualifiers in the returned
+      --iq, --include-qualifiers      When traditional operations are used, include qualifiers in the returned
                                       instances.
 Some servers may ignore this
                                       option.
 By default, and when pull operations are used, qualifiers will never be included.
-      -c, --include-classorigin       Include class origin information in the returned instance(s).
+      --ico, --include-classorigin    Include class origin information in the returned instance(s).
 Some servers may
                                       ignore this option.
 Default: Do not include class origin information.
-      -p, --propertylist PROPERTYLIST
+      --pl, --propertylist PROPERTYLIST
                                       Filter the properties included in the
                                       returned object(s).
 Multiple properties may
                                       be specified with either a comma-separated